Dydx1989/Cluster-HyperHMM/README.md

 Pipeline functions
 ---
+See the above figure for each key function's position in the workflow.

 | Function    | Description | Key arguments (* default)|
 | -------- | ------- |------|
 | `cHHMM.cluster.features`  | Takes binary data and returns an object describing the clustering that has been assigned    | `method` = `Gap`* (gap statistic) or `NbClust` (k-means) |